 To learn more about becoming an usher, email email@example.com.

 This list of serving opportunities is evolving, so check back often.
-If you have an idea about how you'd like to serve, and don't see an option above, send Mike, our Executive Pastor, an email at email@example.com.
+If you have an idea about how you'd like to serve, and don't see an option above, email us at firstname.lastname@example.org.